elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_10.md

 ## Importance to encourage contribution

 It is important to encourage contribution to training material as this will allow for the training content to develop over time, and thus to be kept updated.
 In addition potential mistakes can be identified and corrected, thus the quality of the material will increase with more contributions.
 Acknowledging contributions serves as a motivation for people to provide input and will drive the formation of a community of interest.

+A first step in encouraging contributions would be creating a warm environment for people that are interested to work on your material.
+You can do that by encouraging people you that might be interested, but also online, by writing encouragements associated with your material, and provide instructions on how to contribute.
+In a git repository, this is typically done in a file called `CONTRIBUTING.md`.

 ## Credit matrix